Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: The Effectiveness of Greedy Policies for Monotone Objectives

+We first turn to monotone submodular objective functions; we deal with non-monotonicity in Section \ref{sec:non-monotone}.
 Simple greedy algorithms, where in every step a feasible item of maximum marginal utility is added to the current solution, have found extreme success in a wide range of submodular maximization problems.
-Hence, it is only natural to consider the following question: \begin{quote} \emph{What value can an agent guarantee for themselves if they always choose greedily?} \end{quote} Next we show that an agent $i$ can achieve strong bounds with respect to $\optm_i$. `Strong' here refers to the fact that both Theorems \ref{thm:greedy_monotone_general} and \ref{thm:greedy_monotone_cardinality} achieve constant factor approximations to $\optm_i$ for constant $n$, but also that, for $n=1$, Theorem \ref{thm:greedy_monotone_general} retrieves the best-known guarantee of the greedy algorithm for the standard algorithmic problem \citep{FNemhauserW78}, which is almost best-possible for polynomially many queries \citep{BadanidiyuruV14}.
+Hence, it is only natural to consider the following questions: \begin{quote} \emph{What value can an agent guarantee for themselves if they always choose greedily? \\ How do agents compare each other's bundles of items in this case? } \end{quote} Next we show that an agent $i$ can achieve strong bounds with respect to $\optm_i$. ``Strong'' here refers to the fact that both Theorems \ref{thm:greedy_monotone_general} and \ref{thm:greedy_monotone_cardinality} achieve constant factor approximations to $\optm_i$ for constant $n$, but also that, for $n=1$, Theorem \ref{thm:greedy_monotone_general} recovers the best-known guarantee of the greedy algorithm for the standard algorithmic problem \citep{FNemhauserW78}, which is almost best-possible for polynomially many queries \citep{BadanidiyuruV14}.
+Further, for $(\alpha, \beta)$-robust instances these guarantees improve the larger $\alpha$ becomes.
+In particular, if an instance is $(\Omega(n), O(1))$-robust with respect to agent $i$, then $i$ achieves a $1/\Theta(p_i)$ fraction of their \textit{optimal} value $\opt_i$ instead, which is asymptotically best-possible.

 Formally, when we say that agent $i$ \textit{chooses greedily} we mean that they choose according to the policy $\mathcal{G}_i$ below.

 \makeatletter \makeatother

 \begin{theorem} Any agent $i$ with a $p_i$-system constraint, who chooses greedily in the Round-Robin protocol, builds a solution $S_i$ such that $f_i(S_i) \ge {\optm_i}/{(n + p_i)}$. \end{theorem}